 SHU's Center for Non-Profits Assists Hopeline Pregnancy Resource Center with Marketing Project

 The company was opening a branch office in a new city.
 To be sure its product line reached the right customer base, it obtained the services of a group of consultants to determine what its potential clients looked for and valued in its products and services.
 It sounds like a familiar enough scenario until you realize that the “company” is Hopeline, a non-profit center for women with unintended pregnancies.
-And the consultants they hired were MBA students at Sacred Heart University’s John F. Welch College of Business.
+And the consultants they hired were MBA students at Sacred Heart University’s Jack Welch College of Business.

 Like Hopeline, the consultants were definitely not in it for any profit as their services were entirely free of charge.
 This is the third time students in the master’s capstone course (WGB 691) have volunteered their services for Hopeline through SHU’s Center for Not-for-Profit Organizations.
 The Center has conducted about 100 projects for some 40 area clients involving about 300 students.
 They have done work for small and large non-profits from the American Red Cross and United Way to the Bethlehem House and Hopeline.